moyuguy/sidenote2obsidian/README.md

 ## Usage 📋
 1. Click the Sidenote2Obsidian extension icon to open the setup dialog.
 2. Enter the API Key from the Obsidian Local REST API plugin settings page.
+3. **Select the appropriate API URL**:
+   - **HTTP (http://127.0.0.1:27123)**: Choose this if you have enabled "Enable Non-encrypted (HTTP) Server" in the Obsidian Local REST API plugin settings
+   - **HTTPS (https://127.0.0.1:27124)**: Choose this if you're using the encrypted connection (requires certificate configuration)
-3. Optionally, set the note-saving directory (leave it empty to save in the Obsidian vault root).
+4. Optionally, set the note-saving directory (leave it empty to save in the Obsidian vault root).
-4. With the Obsidian app open, click the floating note-taking button to start capturing your ideas.
+5. With the Obsidian app open, click the floating note-taking button to start capturing your ideas.
-5. The notes will be saved as Markdown files with a default filename pattern of `yyyyMMddhhmm{noteTitle}.md`.
+6. The notes will be saved as Markdown files with a default filename pattern of `yyyyMMddhhmm{noteTitle}.md`.
 User-defined filenames are not yet supported.

 ## Contributing 🤝
 If you encounter any issues or have suggestions for improvements, please feel free to [open an issue](https://github.com/moyuguy/sidenote2obsidian/issues/new) on the project's GitHub repository.
 Pull requests are also welcome!